 I really like the Oil of Olay Total Effects Anti-Aging, UV Moisturizer.
 It’s a bit pricey, but see #3 there.
 I’m all for keeping wrinkles at bay.
 It was $15.10 at Amazon, which I think is very similar to Walmart pricing, but I don’t have to go to Walmart, so double Yay!

 If you have a daughter or maybe even a son between the ages of 2 and 12, you’ve probably seen Frozen, maybe multiple times.
 If I hear that “Let It Go” song many more times, I might end up in the loony bin, but my 7 year old loves everything Frozen.
 She asked for the DVD for her birthday, and we were able to get it on Amazon for $14.96, which is the same price as Walmart and $4 less than the grocery store.
 Again, no real money savings, but it took about 3 seconds to do birthday shopping this year.
+The movie price is now back up to $19.96 on both Amazon and at Walmart, but with free fast shipping, I’m still going to go with Amazon DVD purchases.

 Amazon Prime has this thing called add-ons.
 It is usually associated with very small items that would cost more to ship than the item is worth that aren’t Prime eligible, but if you wait until you need so spend $25, it ships free.
 I’ve been able to get push-pins, Brillo pads, and lip gloss.
 It makes me happy that I don’t have to go to Walmart for pesky little items as long as I carefully place them with a bigger order.